 Just when it seems we've thought of everything, there's more: the 5-1/2" x 8-1/2" paper size is "Size 4" from Day Runner and the "Desk" size by Day-Timer, so you can use all the organization tools from those systems with the TOM BIHN Field Journal Notebook.

 The Field Journal is the culmination of countless hours of design: cutting and sewing prototypes, field-testing, even inventing entirely new construction techniques.
 Many aspects of the design are proprietary, with many components die cut or laser cut to attain the exacting standards to which it is made.
-As you would expect from Tom, the materials for the Field Journal Notebook are all the best: U.S. 1000 denier Cordura® nylon fabric exterior, lined with U.S. 500 denier Cordura®.
 The zippers are YKK Aquaguard® water-repellent coil: #8 on the main compartment and #5 on the front pocket.
-And, of course, it all gets sewn together at the TOM BIHN factory in Seattle.
+And, of course, it all gets sewn together right here in Seattle.

 The Field Journal Notebook will fit inside most of our larger backpacks, briefcases, messenger bags, laptop bags, travel bags, and knitting bags.

 |#8 YKK Aquaguard® water-repellent coil zipper on main compartment|

 |#5 YKK Aquaguard® water-repellent coil zipper on front pocket|